-Carolyn Flowers is currently the Acting Administrator of the Federal Transit Administration (FTA).
+Carolyn Flowers is the Acting Administrator of the Federal Transit Administration (FTA).
 She joined FTA as Senior Advisor in January 2015 and was appointed FTA Deputy Administrator on April 18, 2016.
-In this role, Ms. Flowers will be carrying out the functions and duties of the position of Administrator.

 Prior to joining FTA, Ms. Flowers served as Chief Executive Officer/Director of Public Transit for the Charlotte Area Transit System, where she was responsible for countywide bus and rail transit planning and management.
 She began her career in public transportation with the Los Angeles County Metropolitan Transportation Authority (LACMTA) in 1993 and for nineteen years served in many capacities in budget, administration and operations at LACMTA.
 Her last position at LACMTA was as the Chief Operations Officer with responsibility for managing bus operations and Freeway Service Patrol.